fossasia/susi_server/docs/skills/susi_chat_api.md

 Please recognize that the actions object consists of two action objects; both actions must be performed.
 The first action is an answer which must be displayed as explained above for `answer` actions, The second action is the `table` action.
 The client then should create a table out of the data object where the column names are 'Valuta' and 'Quota'.
+The `count` value gives the maximum number of lines, if that number is -1 it means 'unlimited'.
 If the client would be a web interface, the rendering would look similar to this html table:
 ```
 <table>